 Medical mileage reimbursement is your right as an injured worker in California.
 Despite decreasing rates of repayment per mile in recent years, injured workers can still receive more than half of their travel and related costs back.
-If you’re facing a claim denial, workers’ compensation retaliation, or another such issue, contact our team of workers’ compensation attorneys for legal help today.Read More
+If you’re facing a claim denial, workers’ compensation retaliation, or another such issue, contact our team of workers’ compensation attorneys in Orange County for legal help today.Read More

 Calling in sick at work – whether you’re actually sick or not – is your right as an employee.
 Taking a sick day is a common request when employees come down with a cold, the flu, or another illness.
 Sickness may not only render an employee unable to perform his or her job, but it may also be contagious and liable to spread to other employees.

 Taking a sick day is often the best solution to getting well and preventing a widespread virus outbreak at work.
 Yet many employers ask pointed and often very personal questions about an illness, making employees feel that they have to prove their sickness.
 Learning what your boss can and cannot ask in these situations will help you protect your rights and prevent unfair employer retaliation.

 Employers often ask the details of the illness and how long the employee expects to be out.
 There is no federal or state law prohibiting an employer from asking certain questions when an employee calls in sick.
 Most employee handbooks will have more in-depth details about the sick leave process at a specific place of employment.

 To understand which questions your employer may legally ask you, first differentiate between sick days and vacation days.
 If your employer has a paid time off (PTO) system, you can most likely use your PTO for any purpose.
 Typically, an employer cannot require an employee to show proof of an illness for taking PTO, since an employee doesn’t have to be sick to use these vacation days.
 Unpaid time off, however, may result in the employer requiring proof of illness.